 “Heaven and hell are within us, and all the gods are within us.
 This is the great realization of the Upanishads of India in the ninth century B.C.
 All the gods, all the heavens, all the world, are within us.
 They are magnified dreams, and dreams are manifestations in image form of the energies of the body in conflict with each other.
 That is what myth is.
 Myth is a manifestation in symbolic images, in metaphorical images, of the energies of the organs of the body in conflict with each other.
 This organ wants this, that organ wants that.
 The brain is one of the organs.” ― Joseph Campbell, The Power of Myth

 The transcendence is hard to explain to those who have not experienced it.
-So, god is a metaphor is a way to help them grasp the concept.
-The term God is an arbitrary reference for the transcendent.
+So, God is a metaphor to help them grasp the concept.

-Gods are metaphors that provide a focal point.
-It’s a way to express the attributes of creation and the human spirit in a story to make it more easily understood.
+God is a are metaphors that provide a focal point.
+It’s an easy way to express the attributes of creation and the human spirit in a story to make it more easily understood.
 For the transcendent to be understood, one must experience it first-hand.

 Follow my blog with Bloglovin